scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-30-you-yeah-you-youre-not-doing-anyone-any-favors.md

 By  on 06/03/06 at 12:46 AM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/youre_not_doing_anyone_any_favors/#9654)
 []()

-{i}There is a convenience store chain in the MidWest named “Cum &amp; Go.”
+{i}There is a convenience store chain in the MidWest named “Cum & Go.”
 (Think of a 7-11.){/i}

-Actually, the stores are “Kum &amp; Go”
+Actually, the stores are “Kum & Go”

 {i}Should we dismiss the audience response as a bunch of dirty-minded perverted people?
 (Heh, perhaps so.){/i}